 Helpful Tip: Keep detailed records of all charitable donations you make.
 (You should be doing this anyway, for tax purposes).

 3. A pushy ask.

 This list is by no means exhaustive.
 If the charity you are exploring feels fishy or off, go with your gut; your intuition is often the best guide.
-When in doubt, do your research and set a charitable giving plan ahead of time, so you control where and when your funds support those in need.
+When in doubt, contact us at Security National Bank, and we can help you set a charitable giving plan ahead of time — so you control when and how your funds support those in need.